 - The representer theorem

 - Kernel ridge regression

 - Classification with empirical risk minimization

 - A (tiny) bit of learning theory

+- Foundations of constrained optimization

 - Support vector machines

 Support vector machines (SVM)

 - Historically the first "kernel method" for pattern recognition, still the most popular. - Often state-of-the-art in performance. - One particular choice of loss function (hinge loss). - Leads to a sparse solution, i.e., not all points are involved in the decomposition (compression). - Particular algorithm for fast optimization (decomposition by chunking methods).